rivm-syso/loobos2324-nh3-flux-code/README.md

 - Code to generate all figures and tables in the paper.

 ## Data
-Data is downloaded from .....,
+Data is downloaded from https://zenodo.org/records/20666694.
+Please check if a new version of the data is available before running the code.

 ## Licensing
 This code is licensed under the **European Union Public Licence (EUPL) v1.2**.

 - Full license text: `LICENSE`